Last updated on April 21st, 2018 at 07:43 pm

 Email marketing is essential for every site owner, and your email subscribers are the most loyal supporters and clients of your business.

-If you have started a blog recently and want some loyal reader base then, email marketing is what you should consider doing.
+If you have started a blog recently and want some loyal reader base then, email marketing is what you should consider first.

-I started this blog a few months ago, but due to my previous experience with blogging, I start collecting email subscribers right from day one.
+I started this blog a few months ago, but due to my previous experience with blogging, I begin collecting email subscribers right from day one.

 I guess that’s the reason I got 17 email subscribers within first 30 days of launching this blog.

-When I started blogging, I started it with MailChimp, a popular email service provider (ESP).
+When I started blogging, I started it with MailChimp, a favorite email service provider (ESP).

 There are numerous of reasons why I chose MailChimp to start my email marketing, here are few –